- 1 What do I need to know for my road test in Illinois?

 Many factors contribute towards failing a driving test.
 Often, it is due to the learner driver although on certain occasions it can be the driving examiner being a little too harsh during a particular situation, where a different examiner may let it pass.

-How do I pass my driving test first time?
+How can I pass my driving test?

 - Be on time.